Ddevedza/hole-in-one-api/README.md

 ## Database Design

-Five SQLite tables were designed to support efficient querying:
+Five SQLite tables support efficient querying:

-- **maps** — golf course names and IDs from maps.jsonl
+- **maps** — golf course names and IDs
-- **users** — registered players with username, country, and registration date
+- **users** — registered players with username, country, registration date
 - **sessions** — gameplay sessions with start and end timestamps
 - **matches** — one row per match with map and timestamps
 - **match_results** — one row per player per match with outcome

-**Session tracking without state column (bonus point):** Sessions are reconstructed purely from session_ping timestamps.
+**Session tracking without state column (bonus):** Sessions are reconstructed purely from session_ping timestamps.
 If more than 120 seconds pass between two pings, they belong to different sessions.
 The `state` column is intentionally ignored.

 ---

 ## Assumptions

-- A match is considered to have happened on the date it **ended** (match_finish timestamp)
+- A match happened on the date it **ended** (match_finish timestamp)
 - Win ratio is expressed as a decimal between 0 and 1
-- Total playtime includes all time with the app open, not just time in matches
+- Total playtime includes all time with the app open, not just matches
-- The OS filter uses session OS — a user may register on one OS and play on another
+- OS filter uses session OS — a user may register on one OS and play on another

 ---